Carnelian

-Carnelian (also spelled cornelian) is a brownish-red mineral commonly used as a semi-precious gemstone.
-Similar to carnelian is sard, which is generally harder and darker (the difference is not rigidly defined, and the two names are often used interchangeably).
+Carnelian (also spelled cornelian) is a brownish-red mineral commonly used as a semiprecious stone.
+Similar to carnelian is sard, which is generally harder and darker; the difference is not rigidly defined, and the two names are often used interchangeably.
 Both carnelian and sard are varieties of the silica mineral chalcedony colored by impurities of iron oxide.
 The color can vary greatly, ranging from pale orange to an intense almost-black coloration.
 Significant localities include Yanacodo (Peru); Ratnapura (Sri Lanka); and Thailand.
-It has been found in Indonesia, Brazil, India, Russia (Siberia), and Germany.
+It has been found in Indonesia, Brazil, India, Iran, Russia (Siberia), and Germany.
+In the United States, the official State Gem of Maryland is also a variety of carnelian called Patuxent River stone.

 History

 The red variety of chalcedony has been known to be used as beads since the Early Neolithic in Bulgaria.
 The first faceted (with constant 16+16=32 facets on each side of the bead) carnelian beads are described from the Varna Chalcolithic necropolis (middle of the 5th millennium BC).
-The bow drill was used to drill holes into carnelian in Mehrgarh in the 4th-5th millennium BC.
+The bow drill was used to drill holes into carnelian in Mehrgarh in the 4th–5th millennium BC.